Recovery of underpaid PAYE

 - Less than £50 for that year, then the tax should be written off.
 If you receive a letter asking for payment, call HMRC on 0300 200 3300 (or the number shown on the letter) and ask for the debt to be cancelled

-- £50 – £2,999.99, HMRC will normally collect the unpaid tax by reducing your PAYE tax code for the next tax year.
+- £50 – £2,999.99, HMRC will normally collect the unpaid tax by reducing your PAYE tax code for the next tax year, provided you have enough income over the personal allowance to cover the unpaid amount.
 You should receive a coding notice shortly before the next 5th April showing the reduced code.

 - £3,000 or more, HMRC will ask you to pay the amount directly to HMRC